jrhorn424/sharing/README.md

 * log in as user2
 * visit the projects index page
 * test that user2 can view the project just shared in the user2 project listing view (you will need to modify the index action to include all visible projects for user2)

-## Test Coverage
-Testing is at 100%.
-As you add these features, keep the testing at 100%

 ## Testing Gems
 This application uses Fabrication for fabricators, rspec for testing.
 For the integration test, you can optionally